Painting Tips and Tricks

 - Filling in holes.
 Use spackling and a putty knife to patch up any holes or cracks your walls may have endured.
 Once again, wait for it to dry before painting.

 - Remove light switch/outlet cover.
 This will provide a much cleaner result than taping them.
 Be sure not to misplace the screws!

 - Remove furniture.
 Even the pros end up with some paint platters.
 Remove anything you don’t want paint on.
 If you are unable to remove it, cover it with a plastic drop cloth or sheet.

 - Tape edges.
 You will want to tape doors, windows, baseboards, or anything else you want to avoid getting paint on.
 This will also result in more crisp lines in the end.

 - Establishing ventilation.
 This is critical!
 Wet paint will produce fumes that could potentially be harmful so you do not want to be trapped in an enclosed space.
 Open windows and doors and set up fans.
 It may also be a good idea to wear a mask.

 Finally, it’s time to paint!
 Before you pour paint into the trays one gallon at a time, you should “box” your paint.
 Boxing paint is when you pour all the paint into a single container (like a 5-gallon bucket) and mix them together.
 This will make certain that all your walls are the same color since the paint color may slightly vary from can to can.
 Moreover, it is also best to apply a second coat of paint to your walls.

 6. Clean Up

 We recommend leaving the cleanup until the next day while the paint dries.
 Once the paint starts to dry, you may notice patches that you need to fix.
 You will want your room still covered for touch-ups.
-After you are happy with the results, remove the covers and tape and put furniture back in place.
-Keep your paint cans in storage so if you ever need touch ups, you have the color!
+After you are happy with the results, remove the covers and tape and put the furniture back in place.
+Keep your paint cans in storage, so if you ever need touch-ups, you have the color!